 Anyway, I hadn’t read a ton of Hurston’s work, but when I got the assignment to write a speech to be delivered at a college in Florida, she was the first thing I thought of.
 Maybe because the speaker was an African American man.
 Maybe because I often try to give male speakers women to quote (if the quotes are on point).
 I’d even once been audacious enough to hook a speech for a financial industry exec on a quotation by pioneering French feminist and existentialist Simone de Beauvoir.
 Back then, the financial industry was even more macho than it is today, but the quotation was absolutely on point – and the executive’s wife had an important job herself, so I figured he’d be cool with it.

-But I digress: As surprising as that experience was (today the Your Turn Challenge wants to hear how I have surprised myself), it pales in comparison to the Zora Neale Hurston Incident.
+But I digress: As surprising as that experience was, it pales in comparison to the Zora Neale Hurston Incident.
 So back to our story:

-I had a little lead time before writing this speech, so I went to the bookstore and bought Of Mules and Men, Hurston’s compilation of African American folktales from the south.
+I had a little lead time before writing this speech, so I went to the bookstore and bought Of Mules and Men, Hurston’s compilation of Black folktales from the south.
 Interesting, but it didn’t provide the hook I was looking for.

 I pounded out a couple of drafts, but I still hadn’t found the right hook.
 Then something stopped me cold.
 This college was in Florida.
 Wait – didn’t Hurston have some association with Florida?
 This was back in the days before Wikipedia, so I had to invest some effort in researching my hunch.
 She was born in Florida.
 But that wasn’t it.
 Yes!
 She also taught in Florida.
 At a college.
 The same college my exec was speaking at.
 After that, the speech practically wrote itself.

 This was the first time in my career I’d ever experienced something like that – an idea welling up from my subconscious that turned out to be exactly the right idea, even though I didn’t recognize it initially.
-It’s the same sort of thing I wrote about yesterday.
 Each time it happens I’m amazed.
 But it’s true what they say: You never forget your first time.